SQL job scheduling is best suited for executing operational SQL statements, such

 Run now allows you to run the SQL job instantly.

-Completed statements and statements in progress appear in the Job history section, which displays the following information:
+Completed queries, queries in progress, and failed queries appear in the Job history section, which displays the following information:

 You can manage SQL jobs in the SQL jobs pane and Job details pane.
 Click themore_vertoptions menu to edit, delete, pause, or resume the selected SQL job.